TERMS AND CONDITIONS

 BY PARTICIPATING IN THE ONLINE AUCTION, BIDDERS AGREE TO THE FOLLOWING TERMS AND CONDITIONS

-Items sold are subject to change due to circumstances surrounding the current COVID-19 global pandemic.
-Scheduled events may be rescheduled in accordance to future extensions of “Safer at Home” guidelines and mandates.
+Items sold are subject to change due to circumstances surrounding COVID-19.
+Scheduled events may be rescheduled in accordance to future guidelines and mandates.

 PAYMENTS, RECEIPTS, AND ITEM DELIVERY

 A credit card is required to set up your bidding account, HOWEVER, if you would like to pay by check, please contact firstname.lastname@example.org immediately to coordinate payment via cash or check.

 Payments will be processed and receipts distributed via email the week of Monday, May 3 following the 2021 Online Auction.
 When possible, items and certificates will be mailed to the winners.
 In the event that the item cannot be mailed, pick-up logistics will be coordinated between school representatives and the winning party.

 The auctioned items are sold “as is.”
 Village Christian School makes no warranties of any kind, express or implied, concerning the use and safety of the goods and services sold, including without limitation, the implied warranties of merchantability and fitness for a particular purpose.
 The buyer bears the entire risk of the quality, performance, and the safety of the donated items.
 Village Christian School has not tested or inspected the goods and services for their quality and safety.
 Some of the activities are generally considered “high risk.”
 The purchaser shall consider this and assume all risks upon purchases and upon engaging in the activities.
 Village Christian School shall not be responsible for any injuries or damages which result from buyer’s use for the auctioned items or services or from participation in services or activities purchased.